Ali Cross: Like Father, Like Son

-The #1 kids’ detective series of the past year!
-Ali Cross is back in the gripping sequel to James Patterson’s bestselling mystery that introduced readers to detective Alex Cross’s son.
+The #1 kids' detective series of the decade!
+Ali Cross is back in the gripping sequel to James Patterson's bestselling mystery that introduced readers to detective Alex Cross's son.

 Ali Cross just solved his first real case.